si1k/LightGallery-Gatsby-S3/README.md

 # LightGallery-Gatsby-S3
-This is an example project testing lighGallery with Gatsby
+This is an example project testing lightGallery with Gatsby

+**NOTE: Current this is not working.**

+## Install
+yarn install

+## Run
+gatsby develop